openstack/contributor-guide/doc/source/common/irc.rst

 What is IRC?
 ------------

-The OpenStack community uses Internet Relay Chat (IRC) as its primary chat service.
+The OpenStack community uses `Internet Relay Chat (IRC) <https://en.wikipedia.org/wiki/IRC>`_, an open source protocol, as its primary chat service.

 IRC allows you to: